-The Group's risk management lies within the remit of the finance functions and is intended to ensure that all risk of significance for Orkla's value creation is identified, analysed and effectively dealt with by business areas and specialised staffs.
-This entails, among other things, continuously monitoring key risk indicators in order to reassess the Group's level of risk and associated risk mitigation measures, if necessary, and ensuring that Orkla's risk management is in compliance with relevant regulatory requirements and reasonably satisfactory to Orkla's stakeholders.
-Designated risk management experts carry out detailed risk assessments in certain specialised fields and are responsible for selected measures to mitigate risk at Group level.
+Orkla's risk management lies within the remit of the finance functions and is intended to ensure that all risk of significance for Orkla's value creation is identified, analysed and effectively dealt with by business areas and specialised staffs.
+This entails, among other things, continuously monitoring key risk indicators in order, if necessary, to reassess Orkla's level of risk and associated risk mitigation measures.
+This also entails ensuring that Orkla's risk management is in compliance with relevant regulatory requirements and reasonably satisfactory to Orkla's stakeholders.
+Designated risk management experts carry out detailed risk assessments in certain specialised fields and are responsible for selected measures to mitigate risk at Orkla level.
 The Central Finance staff are responsible for Orkla's risk management model, including:

-- presenting Orkla's consolidated risk profile to the Group Executive Board, the Board of Directors and the Board's Audit Committee - maintaining instructions and guidelines for risk management and reporting.
+- presenting Orkla's consolidated risk profile to the Orkla Management Team, the Board of Directors and the Board's Audit Committee - updating instructions and guidelines for risk management and reporting.

-The Group's risk management programme is reviewed on a regular basis.
+The risk management programme is reviewed on a regular basis in the company.